alec-ng/mean-shift-segmentation/README.md

-This script uses the [pymeanshift](https://github.com/fjean/pymeanshift) library which implements the mean shift algorithm described by the paper [Mean shift: a robust approach toward feature space analysis](http://ieeexplore.ieee.org/document/1000236/).
+This script uses the [pymeanshift](https://github.com/fjean/pymeanshift) library which implements the mean shift algorithm described by the paper [Mean shift: a robust approach toward feature space analysis](http://ieeexplore.ieee.org/document/1000236/), in conjunction with thresholding to obtain a silhouette of a human given two images.

 **Requirements**